Top 10 best used coupes 2022

 Four-wheel drive is standard on all models apart from the entry-level version, and more recent A7s get a futuristic twin-screen central dashboard display, as well as Audi’s digital dashboard.

-We’re back to more traditional coupes with the BMW 2 Series, which is the two-door fastback version of the popular 1 Series hatch.
+We’re back to more traditional coupes with the last-generation BMW 2 Series, which was a two-door fastback version of the popular 1 Series hatch.

 While billed as a four-seater, the rear seats are best reserved for children, but the traditional coupe profile does mean the 2 Series comes with a large and practical boot, which makes it a more usable alternative to its sportier-looking rival, the Audi TT.